AndreasBackx/spotifatius/README.md

 ## Usage

+First make sure the `RSPOTIFY_CLIENT_ID` and `RSPOTIFY_CLIENT_SECRET` environment variables are available in your shell environment.
+They need to contain the Spotify developer Client ID and secret.
+Follow [Spotify's Developer Documentation](https://developer.spotify.com/documentation/web-api/concepts/apps) on how to set that up, make sure the redirect URI is set to `http://localhost`.
-You likely want to add `spotifatius monitor` to your favourite bar, see [Bar Integration](#bar-integration).
-Though you want to run it once from your terminal to setup Spotify access tokens.
+Once done, run `spotifatius monitor` once to setup Spotify access tokens:

 ```shell
 $ spotifatius monitor